maiaiia/uni-lecture-notes/Sem II/OS/Pipes.md

 Date: March 27th, 2025
 ___
 ## Introduction
 Pipes get created in the kernel.
-It contains 2 descriptors for reading and writing.
+Each pipe contains 2 descriptors for reading and writing.
 When creating a child process, it will also have a copy of the pipe, with the same contents.

->[!Important] Always close an unused end of the pipe ASAP
+>[!Important] Always keep pipes unidirectional
-> Both the parent and the child can write to the pipe.
-However, keeping the pipe unidirectional is essential!!
-Meaning, have each process use one end of the pipe (either the child or the parent can read to the other).
+> In theory, both the parent and the child can write to the same pipe.
+However, using pipes in this manner may result in the data being mixed up

 ```c++
 #include <stdio.h>